![]() | |

 Dr. Braxton’s earlier remarks sparked a sense of urgency for Sevenah to find a

 way out of her predicament.
-Her parents and Ian were probably worried sick, having
+Her parents and Ian were probably worried sick,

 convincing lie, like a horror story of her demise.